Does telephone intervention affect adherence to antiretroviral therapy in women with human immunodeficiency virus

 DOI:

-HIV, Clinical Trial, Medication Adherence, Telephone, Nursing.Resumen
+HIV, Clinical Trial, Medication Adherence, Telephone, Nursing.Abstract

 Objective: to evaluate the impact of a telephone intervention on the adherence to antiretroviral therapy in women with human immunodeficiency virus.
 Methods: quasi experimental study, before and after, conducted ina specialized service with 19 women who live with the human immunodeficiency virus.
 The study was developedin four phases: recruitment; assessment of adherence to antiretroviral treatment, telephone intervention and reassessment of adherence.
 During three months of follow-up, eight calls were made to each participant, totaling 152 interventions.
 Results: there was a statistically significant improvement in the number of participants with adequate adherence (p=0.004) and in the mean of adherence scores (p=0.000) after the intervention.
 There was no significant impact on the immune status.
-Conclusion: telephone interventions aimed at women with human immunodeficiency virus developed during three months proved to be effective for improving adherenceto treatment.Descargas
+Conclusion: telephone interventions aimed at women with human immunodeficiency virus developed during three months proved to be effective for improving adherenceto treatment.Downloads

 2017-08-21